|The Story of Doctor Dolittle|

 You would make a Dad and his twins happy!

-The Story of Doctor Dolittle is available from bookstores in the US, Canada, UK and Germany:
+The Story of Doctor Dolittle is available from bookstores in the US:

 - Reviews of great book sets, illustrated editions, chapter and picture books